 Top 10 Things to Bring Home with Your New Rabbit

-- First Aid Items: You will want to have a kit of items to use should your rabbit get hurt.
+You will want to have a kit of items to use should your new rabbit get hurt.
 VetRX is an effective relief for snuffles, pneumonia, ear mites, or ear canker.
 Vetericyn is effective against infection of skin wounds and eye infections.
-Both of these items are worth having on hand along with styptic powder (stops bleeding in the event that you accidentally cut a vein while trimming nails), a syringe (for administering liquids, medication, or foods that have been liquefied in the event bunny stops eating), and other items on this list from Minnesota Companion Rabbit Society.
+Both of these items are worth having on hand.
+You will also need styptic powder.
+This stops bleeding in the event that you accidentally cut a vein while trimming nails.
+Having a syringe on hand will help you as well.
+You will need this for administering liquids, medication, or foods that have been liquefied in the event bunny stops eating.
+Click over for a list of other items from Minnesota Companion Rabbit Society.

-- Wire Brush: This is used for dry-scrubbing any feces off the wire floor of the hutch or cage.
+A wire brush is used for dry-scrubbing any feces off the wire floor of the hutch or cage.

 This is not an exhaustive list of everything you will need for your new rabbit.
 Take some time to collect these things for your rabbit before you need them,.
 If you do, you will find that you will be quite equipped to care for your rabbit in most any way, and in most situations.

 New Rabbit Shopping Checklist!